-The proposal involves a new house and studio spaces for an artist couple on a substantial property in the NSW south coast town of Woonona.
+The project involves a new house and studio spaces for an artist couple on a substantial property in the NSW south coast town of Woonona.
 The concept draws upon the typology of farmhouses that were prevalent in the area during early 19th century settlement of the town, embracing utilitarian qualities in construction methods and materials.

 Unlike the built pattern of the surrounding context, the proposal comprises of a modest 103 sq m footprint, organised into directly demarcated public and private zones within a modestly scaled saw-tooth roof arrangement.
 The primary environmental sustainability initiative is in the provision of a modestly sized footprint that is responsibly small-scaled.
 This achieves an objective of ‘compactness’ which prioritises quality over quantity, while also achieving a low cost value to meet an economic sustainability objective.
 Two prefabricated steel portals frame the southern private zone accommodating bathroom, laundry and flexible bedroom and music spaces, responding in setback and roof pitch to established adjacent development in the street, while larger steel portals frame the northern public zone accommodating living, dining, kitchen & art spaces arranged within an unobstructed open shell volume.
 The design entails ideas of prefabricated and prefinished materials - metal cladding & roofing, steel trims, aluminium framed windows & doors, plywood wall linings, plywood framed & lined kitchen and storage units, and a concrete slab providing a heat sink.